Who it helps

 Growth strategy

 Growth is easier to pursue when you understand which opportunities are realistic, which ones are distracting and what the business must improve before it can scale.
-Philip reviews your current position, market, numbers and capacity so growth plans are grounded in what the business can actually deliver.
+Philip reviews your current position, market, numbers, customer value and capacity so growth plans are grounded in what the business can actually deliver.

 Owners who want to grow but need clarity on where to focus, what to invest in, and what might block progress.